harp-tech/protocol/BinaryProtocol-8bit.md

 The [`Error`](#error-flag-1-bit) flag in the [`MessageType`](#messagetype-1-byte) field is set by the Device on messages representing an error reply to a request from the Controller.
 Since information included in error messages is limited, we RECOMMEND restricting error replies to the following cases:

-  1. The Controller tries to read from (or write to) a register that does not exist on the Device;
+  1. The message is a request to read (or write) a register that does not exist on the Device.
-  2. The Controller tries to write on a read-only register;
+  2. The message [`PayloadType`](#payloadtype-1-byte) does not match the register specification.
-  3. The message [`PayloadType`](#payloadtype-1-byte) does not match the register specification;
+  3. The message is a write request to a read-only register.
-  4. The length of the payload does not match the register specification;
+  4. The message is a write request, and the length of the payload does not match the register specification.
-  5. The Controller tries to write data which is outside the allowable range of register values.
+  5. The message is a write request, and the payload is outside the allowable range of register values.

 Requests which require prior configuration of multiple registers (e.g. starting a pulse train, moving a motor), or requests which are invalid due to particular combinations of other register values, SHOULD NOT be handled by sending an error reply to a write request from the Controller.